-Belo Sun continues to closely monitor developments around the COVID-19 pandemic.
+Belo Sun Mining Corp. ("we", "our", "us", "Belo Sun" or the "Company") continues to closely monitor developments around the COVID-19 pandemic.
 The Company follows the measures recommended by applicable public health and government authorities.
 Belo Sun will continue to monitor the situation with our priority being the health and safety of our employees, our surrounding communities and other stakeholders.

 The COVID-19 situation in Brazil continues to improve as the uptake and distribution of vaccines continue.
-The State of Para is currently showing declining cases and is currently completely in the Green Zone classification.
-It is expected that restrictions will continue to remain in the Green Zone if the COVID-19 situation continues to improve in the State of Para.
+The State of Pará is currently showing declining cases and is currently completely in the Green Zone classification.
+It is expected that restrictions will continue to remain in the Green Zone if the COVID-19 situation continues to improve in the State of Pará.
 Currently, access restrictions continue within Indigenous land and are being governed by FUNAI (Fundação Nacional do Indio or Federal Agency of Indigenous Affairs), SESAI (Secretaria Especial de Saude Indigena - Secretary for Indigenous Health) and DSEI (Distrito Sanitário Indigena Altamira - Altamira District for Indigenous Health).